Scholarships & Grants

 Applications are now closed for 2022

 The application deadline was May 13, 2022.
 Updates on successful applicants will be posted both on the page and at the CTO Foundation website.

 Scholarship winners will be announced by the end of June 2022.

 The Foundation offers the following types of assistance:

-One of the awardees will be offered a study grant / scholarship in the name of the late Mrs. Audrey Palmer Hawks who was the past Director General of the Caribbean Tourism Association based in New York, which eventually merged in 1989 with the Caribbean Tourism Research and Development Centre based in Barbados, to form the Caribbean Tourism Organization.
-The association was established in 1951 as part of the U.S.A.’s economic development strategy for the Caribbean.
-Mrs. Hawks was responsible for marketing the Caribbean region as a tourist attraction to travelers in the United States and Canada.
+A scholarship of up to US$5,000 is offered in the name of the late Mrs. Audrey Palmer Hawks who was the past director general of the Caribbean Tourism Association (CTA) based in New York, which eventually merged in 1989 with the Caribbean Tourism Research and Development Centre based in Barbados, to form the Caribbean Tourism Organization.